-Filing taxes, getting the paperwork in order, and even working out whether you are liable to receive any returns can be a stressful process.
+Filing taxes, getting the paperwork in order, figuring out which 2022 tax brackets you fall under, and even working out whether you are liable to receive any returns can be a stressful process.
 Especially for those people who haven’t been able to keep track of expenses throughout the year, the tax filing process can be even more taxing.
 The last thing you want is to end up falling short on the tax returns and have to take up the process with a specialist consultant which only means more expenses.

 The past couple of years have been rather difficult for citizens and the IRS alike.
 The problems surrounding Covid-19, such as the extra rebates, the extra emergency processes due to the pandemic, and additional stimulus checks have all meant that the IRS is having to process more information than usual.
 A process that usually only takes a few days has ended up taking several weeks for many people across the country.